amirai92/yourplaces/README.md

 <b>Your Places</b>

 <b>
-•Server-Side - created with Express and Node.Js, communication between the servers is done using REST (CRUD), the Servers maintain a DB created with MongoDB and Mongoose and also in JSON files, used AWS for storing images.<br></br>
+•Server-Side - created with Express and Node.Js, communication between the servers is done using REST (CRUD), the Servers maintain a DB created with MongoDB and Mongoose and also in JSON files,AWS for storing images.<br></br>
 •	Client-side – developed in React.Js using hooks, context API.
 The system also includes permissions management
 </b><br></br>
 <br></br>